core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - The response is not the first response that the server sends to the request.

-   - The server is using a different Security Context for the response compared to what was used to verify the request (see {{sec-group-key-management}}).
+   - The server is using a different Security Context for the response compared to what was used to verify the request .

 * In step 4, the encryption of the COSE object is modified as described in {{sec-cose-object}} of this document.
 The encoding of the compressed COSE object is modified as described in {{compression}} of this document.
 In particular, the Group Flag MUST be set to 1.
 The Group Encryption Algorithm from the Common Context MUST be used.

    In addition, the following applies.

-   * If the server is using a different ID Context (Gid) for the response compared to what was used to verify the request (see {{sec-group-key-management}}) and this is the first response from the server to that request, then the new ID Context MUST be included in the 'kid context' parameter of the response.
+   * If the server is using a different ID Context (Gid) for the response compared to what was used to verify the request  and this is the first response from the server to that request, then the new ID Context MUST be included in the 'kid context' parameter of the response.

    * The server may be replying to a request that was protected with an old Security Context.
 After completing the establishment of a new Security Context, the server MUST protect all the responses to that request with the Sender Context of the new Security Context.